How to invest in cryptocurrency

 Are there any benefits to cryptocurrencies?

-One of the things that attracted people to cryptocurrencies early on was that they’re not released by any central banks and is theoretically free from political manipulation.
+One of the things that made cryptocurrencies popular early on was the fact that they’re independent of central banks and are theoretically free from political manipulation.

-So perhaps the biggest benefit of cryptocurrencies is that you have the potential to win big if you get in there early enough and sell once they reach their peak value.
+Perhaps the biggest benefit of cryptocurrencies is that you have the potential to win big if you get in early enough.

 Risks associated with cryptocurrencies

-As with any other asset, it is possible for your cryptocurrencies to be stolen.
+As with any other asset, it’s possible for your cryptocurrencies to be stolen.
 And you could also fall victim to scams.

 How to reduce your risks when it comes to cryptocurrencies

-If you do want to invest in cryptocurrencies, there are some ways you can reduce your risk, as with any other types of investment.
+If you do want to invest in cryptocurrencies, there are some ways you can reduce the risks.

 To start with, don’t invest more than you can afford to lose.
 Or as the FCA says, be prepared to lose all your money.